forcedotcom/SFDX-Data-Move-Utility/README.md

 $ sf sfdmu run --sourceusername csvfile --targetusername target.org.username@name.com
 ```

-Note: When importing or exporting from/to CSV files, ensure the files are located in the directory containing the `export.json` file.
+Note: When importing or exporting from/to CSV files, ensure that the files are located in the directory containing the `export.json` file.
 The files should be named according to the API name of the respective sObject, such as `Account.csv`, `Contact.csv`.
+This naming convention helps in accurately mapping the data to the correct sObjects during the import or export process.

 **Watch the Demo:**